 "Sixty-two degrees."
 Helga spoke so sternly that she might have been chastising the dead man for the laggardly pace of his reheating.

 Flat lines on the EKG.

 Flat lines on the EEG.

 "Come on," Jonas urged.
 "Come on, come on."

 He entered the museum of the dead not through one of its upper doors but through the waterless lagoon.
 In that shallow depression, three gondolas still lay on the cracked concrete.
-They were ten-passenger models that had long ago been tipped off the heavy chain--drive track along which they'd once carried their happy passengers.
-Even at night, wearing sunglasses, he could see they did not have the swan-neck prows of real gondolas in Venice, but sported leering gargoyles as figureheads, hand-carved from wood, garishly painted, perhaps fearsome at one time but now cracked, didn't need them in that gloom.
+They were ten-passenger models that had long ago been tipped off the heavy chain-drive track along which they'd once carried their happy passengers.
+Even at night, wearing sunglasses, he could see they did not have the swan-neck prows of real gondolas in Venice, but sported leering gargoyles as figureheads, hand-carved from wood, garishly painted, perhaps fearsome at one time but now cracked, weathered, and peeling.
+The lagoon doors, which in better days had swung smoothly out of the way at the approach of each gondola, were no longer motorized.
+One of them was frozen open;